nerdralph/picoUART/README.md

 Default Rx is on PB0, and Tx is on PB1.
 If set to the same pin, picoUART is also capable of 1-wire (shared Rx/Tx) operation.

-picoUART is a header-only library that is compatible with the Arduino API but is not dependent on any Arduino functions so it can be used with avr-libc.
+picoUART is a library that is compatible with the Arduino API but is not dependent on any Arduino functions so it can be used with avr-libc.